scarsty/mlcc/readme.md

-# Common Library
+# Common Libraries

+These libraries are parts of Will.

 All libraries are of standard C++ 11 and of cross platforms.

 ## INIReader

-This library contains only one header file.
+INIReader.h

 Read and write ini file.
 Modified from <https://github.com/benhoyt/inih>.